Lena Diab: Political career

 Diab sought and was elected in the riding of Halifax Armdale in the 2013 Nova Scotia general election for the Nova Scotia Liberal Party.
 On October 22, 2013, Diab was appointed to the Executive Council of Nova Scotia as Minister of Justice, as well as Attorney General, Minister of Immigration and various other cabinet responsibilities.
 She was the first female to hold the position of Attorney General in Nova Scotia, as well as the first Lebanese Canadian to hold a cabinet position in Nova Scotia.

 On July 24, 2015, premier Stephen McNeil shuffled his cabinet with Diab being retained as Minister of Immigration, but being shuffled out as Minister of Justice.

 On June 15, 2017, premier Stephen McNeil shuffled his cabinet, retaining Diab as Minister of Immigration, but giving her an additional role in cabinet as Minister of Acadian Affairs and Francophonie.

 On October 13, 2020, premier Stephen McNeil shuffled his cabinet in response to the resignation of three Ministers who entered the leadership race to replace him.
 Diab was given an additional role in cabinet as Minister of Labour and Advanced Education.

 On February 23, 2021, premier Iain Rankin was sworn in as Nova Scotia's 29th premier along with a new cabinet.
 Diab retained her roles as Minister of Labour and Advanced Education and Minister of Acadian Affairs and Francophonie, while also retaining the newly renamed role of Minister of Immigration and Population Growth.

+In 2021, Diab did not seek re-election in the provincial legislature, instead being elected to succeed Geoff Regan in the House of Commons.
+After being re-elected in 2025, she was appointed to the 30th Canadian Ministry as Minister of Immigration, Refugees and Citizenship.
+In this portfolio, Diab has faced criticism for her weak performances at committee hearings and Question Period, low visibility as minister, and for revealing details about a new policy to a YouTube channel that supports new immigrants.